yireo/yireo-slides/slides/yireo/messing_up_di.md

 - Hollywood Principle
     - Don't call us, we call you

---
+---
+class: center, middle, orange
-- ObjectManager is our new god
+# ObjectManager is god
---

-- Code smells are still around

 ---
 # DI in theory